manyoso/haltt4llm/README.md

-# HALTT4LLM - Hallucination Trivia Test for Large Language Model's
+# HALTT4LLM - Hallucination Trivia Test for Large Language Models
 This project is an attempt to create a common metric to test LLM's for progress in eliminating hallucinations; the most serious current problem in widespread adoption of LLM's for real world purposes.